 Before you quench your thirst, know these water cooler safety tips!

-The reality is water cooler safety is no joke and should be taken seriously, especially since OSHA requires an adequate supply of potable drinking water be provided in all place of employments (OSHA 1926.51(a)(1)).
+The reality is water cooler safety is no joke and should be taken seriously, especially since OSHA requires an adequate supply of potable drinking water to be provided in all places of employments (OSHA 1926.51(a)(1)).

-To ensure workers are drinking from sanitized water coolers, inspect supply sources before employees arrive on a job site and determine a regular cleaning schedule – not less than once per week.
-After inspection, any water cooler found unsafe should be removed from use.
+To ensure workers are drinking from sanitized water coolers and know how to clean a water cooler, inspect supply sources before employees arrive on a job site, and determine a regular cleaning schedule – not less than once per week.
+After inspection and cleaning the water cooler, any water cooler found unsafe should be removed from use.
 A warning sign alone will not provide sufficient protection.

 When water coolers have been inspected and their contents are ready to be consumed, ensure workers can easily identify it by placing a Potable Water Cooler Label on the outside.